Astrodata-project/astrodata/docs/tutorial/data.processors.md

 # processors

-The `astrodata.data.processors` module provides a framework for transforming and cleaning data within the astrodata pipeline.
-It is built around a simple, extensible interface that allows users to compose complex preprocessing workflows from modular building blocks.
+The `astrodata.data.processors` module provides a framework for transforming data within the astrodata workflow.
+It is built around an extensible interface that allows users to compose preprocessing workflows by chaining multiple operations together.
+This module is designed to be flexible, enabling users to create custom processors that can be applied to their data in a modular way.

 ## Abstract Class